 This resource guide is primarily for individuals with a health condition or disability who want to find a job or need help to keep a job.
 However, some of the resources will be useful to anyone looking for work.
-Not all support is available in all the UK nations.
+Not all support is available in all locations – this guide is primarily aimed at people in the UK but includes some Irish resources.
+Some of the guidance such as interview tips will be useful to people from any location though.

 Please let us know if you are aware of resources we should add to or update in this guide.